dmitry-savchenkov/my-favourite-songs-app/README.md

 - How would you implement deployment of the application?
 - How would you implement CI/CD for the application?
 - Suggest testing strategy for the application.

+### User Stories

+- Implement an authentication flow that returns a token which micro frontends can use to request user details and user favorite songs.
+- Implement a component/page that fetches the favorite songs from a particular user and renders it as a table.
+- Implement a component that fetches the details of a user and displays the following attributes:
+  - User name
+  - User birthday (if available)
+- Implement a signup flow where non-authenticated users can register in the app with the following criterias:
+  - Users need to provide a name
+  - Users need can provide a birthday (optional)
+  - Users need to provide an email
+  - Users need to provide a password (needs to be at least 8 characters, and must contain at least one number and one special character)